ojullien/Cmd/README.md

 Copy the file or add a link to C:\Users\<username>\AppData\Roaming\Microsoft\Windows\SendTo.

-compactvdi.cmd can also be run in a CMD shell.
+vmdk2vdi.cmd can also be run in a CMD shell.

 ```batchfile
 C:\Cmd\src> vmdk2vdi.cmd "virtual machine directory"